eoksum/donaldtrumpbottf2/README.md

 You can set arguments to code.
 If you want to be annoying, add --taunt parameter to your code.
 You can also set a time interval for each message with --time *_IN SECONDS_* parameter.

 **6-)** Play.
 Have fun and don't be too much annoying.
 You can run this on 'friendly' TF2 lobbies but it might be annoying on others.
 I wouldn't.

+# Editing
+You can freely edit this code.

 Thank you, and have fun.